vedangnaik/vedangnaik.github.io/_posts/2021-04-28-hundred-percent-desperados.md

 <h4 class="normal-difficulty">Playthrough #2</h4>

 * Earn <u>Don't save during the mission</u>.
 You can explicitly set the number of saves to 'None' in the difficulty options if you reflexively save like I do 😂.
 Go slowly and ensure that you can safely proceed.
-It's not the end of the run if you trigger an alert however: just wait it out.
+It's not the end of the run if you trigger an alert: just wait it out.
 * Earn <u>Don't use firearms</u>.
 This is fairly straightforward.
 Rely on McCoy's `Bag` and Cooper's `Knife`.
 Note that for pairs, Cooper can use `Knife` on one guard and immediately knock out the other.

 <h4 style="color:purple">Playthrough #3</h4>